rbottomley/rollup-plugin-markdown/README.md

 A Rollup plugin to parse Markdown files.

-- [Showdown][showdown] is used to parse the Markdown
+- [Markdown-it][markdown-it] is used to parse the Markdown
-- [Gray Matter][gray-matter] is used to parse front-matter from the markdown file.
+- [Front Matter][front-matter] is used to parse front-matter from the markdown file.

+Plugins:
+- [Markdown-it-attrs][markdown-it-attrs]

 ## Install

 ```
-npm install --save-dev @jackfranklin/rollup-plugin-markdown
+npm install --save-dev git:rbottomley/rollup-plugin-markdown

-yarn add --dev @jackfranklin/rollup-plugin-markdown
+yarn add --dev git:rbottomley/rollup-plugin-markdown
 ```

 ## Example module output